MahdiaAhmadi/MahdiaAhmadi/README.md

 # 👋 Hi, I'm Mahdia Ahmadi

-📍 Bragança, Portugal | 📧 <mahdiaahmadi345@gmail.com> | 🔗 LinkedIn
+📧 <mahdiaahmadi345@gmail.com> | 🔗 LinkedIn

 ## 🚀 About Me

-I'm a **Master’s student in Computer Engineering** with a passion for **AI, Data Science, and Full-Stack Development**.
+I'm a **Master’s student in Computer Engineering** with a passion for **AI, Data Science, and Full-Stack Development**. additionally,Studying one year Certificate Program in Data Science at **Massachusetts Institute of Technology (MIT)** specifically MIT Emerging Talent Program.
-I have experience in **React.js, Node.js, MongoDB, Python, and Machine Learning**.
+I have experience in **React.js, MongoDB, Python, and Machine Learning**.
 I love building AI-driven applications, data analysis, and contributing to open-source projects.

 ## 🛠 Technical Skills